Iamtsquare07/dictionary-js/README.md

 # Dictionary with Js v1.0.0

-JavaScript dictionary that retrieves meanings, pronunciations, and parts of speech.
+A dictionary app that retrieves meanings, pronunciations, and parts of speech.
 The data is sourced from the fantastic Free Dictionary API.

 Preview on: https://codepen.io/iamtsquare07/full/xxmBPbR